0x80/firestore-facade/examples/firebase-functions/README.md

 ## Run Example Code

-Running `npm run start` from the `app/example-nodejs` folder will execute the example code and output some data to the console.
+Running `pnpm start` from the `app/example-nodejs` folder will execute the example code and output some data to the console.
 This should illustrate that the facade is working correctly.